arch12321/esp8266_Hadley_Motorised/readme.md

 | Steps per revolution (telescope) | 16710.66848 | 23435.6936 |
 | No. of steps to move 1 degree | 46.41852356 | 65.09914889 |
 | No of degrees 1 step moves | 0.021543124 | 0.015361184 |

+# Flashing ESP8266

+If you are not familiar with flashing microcontroller, I highly recommend the Random Nerds tutorials.
+This repo uses VS Code running PlatformIO, and I recommend this is what you use to flash - there is a full guide here: https://randomnerdtutorials.com/vs-code-platformio-ide-esp32-esp8266-arduino/ on how to set everything up - this can be daunting at first, but if you follow the guide, you should be fine.
+Once you have VS Code setup and PlatformIO installed in VS Code just follow the steps below:

+1. Clone the github repo or download the code and unzip to folder.
+You should now have a folder with all the code in multiple folders and few files in the top level directory (e.g. readme.md)
+2.